-Physics

-COURSE: PHYSICS COURSE NO: 11050

-2 units for each of Year 11 and Year 12 Board Developed Course Exclusions: Nil
+Course: Physics Course Number 11050 2 units for each Year 11 and Year 12 Board Developed Course Exclusions: Nil

-COURSE DESCRIPTION

 The study of Physics in Year 11 and 12 enables students to study matter and its motion through space and time, along with related concepts that include energy and force.
 Physics deals with the study of phenomena on scales of space and time - from nuclear particles and their interactions up to the size and age of the universe.
 This allows students to better understand the physical world and how it works, appreciate the uniqueness of the universe, and participate in navigating and influencing the future.

-MAIN TOPICS COVERED

-Preliminary Course HSC Course
+- Kinematics

+- Dynamics

+- Waves and Thermodynamics

+- Electricity and Magnetism

+■ 15 hours in Modules 1-4

+- Advanced Mechanics

+- Electromagnetism

-Modules Kinematics Dynamics Waves and Thermodynamics Electricity and Magnetism Modules Advanced Mechanics Electromagnetism The nature of light From the Universe to the atom
+- The nature of light

+- From the Universe to the atom
-Depth Study15 hours in Modules 1-4 Depth Study15 hours in Modules 1-4

-Students will be required to carry out a Depth Study over a period of 15 hours within the 120 indicative course hours for both Years 11 and 12.
+Students will be required to carry out a Depth Study or multiple Depth Studies over a period of 15 hours within the 120 indicative course hours for both Years 11 and 12.
 A depth study is any type of investigation/activity that a student completes individually or collaboratively that allows the further development of one or more concepts found within or inspired by the syllabus.
 It may be one investigation/activity or a series of investigations/activities.